 Being panicked, people were unable to open these in a timely manner, with no help from the ushers (who get their special mention later).
 Eventually a few were opened by people who were familiar with the locks, but the theater was burning down -badly- by this time.
 People were almost definitely dying already from falling debris and inhalation of smoke.

-The Iroquois had no fire alarm box, no telephone to call for help.
-No sprinkler system, which existed at the time.
+The Iroquois had no fire alarm box, no device to call for help.
+There was no sprinkler system, which existed at the time.
 The fire extinguishers they did have proved entirely useless in fighting fire.

 In the end, there is not much thoughtfulness needed to understand stupidity or it’s causes other than that no single person is ever immune to dishing it out, and so it is a forgivable if unfortunate human shortcoming.